bwindsor/china-orienteering-tour-website/README.md

 ## Modifying the website
 ### Translations
 Translations are stored under the `_i18n` directory.
 Within this, there are folders for each language.
 Modifying the files in the `cz` subfolder will change the translations for the Czech version of the site.
+Files are written in [markdown](https://en.wikipedia.org/wiki/Markdown) format.
+Here's a [markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 The files `en.yml`, `cz.yml`, and so on are where translations of specific phrases are stored.
 These two files should have the same structure, but just different values for the keys in each.